 All life on Earth is fundamentally connected to and is fundamentally dependent upon water.
 We rely on water as a drinking source; irrigation of crops; solvent for cleaning purposes; hydro-electric power; and recreation.
 Stormwater is an important part of the earth hydrologic cycle that is essential to all life on earth as we know it.

 Point Source pollution is delivered to the system at a specific point, such as at a pipe outfall from an industrial facility or waste water treatment plant.
-Non point source pollutants are are widely swept up by stormwater runoff across the surface.
-Oil on parking lots, septic tank overflows, sedimentation from construction sites, fertilizers from lawns and/or agricultural areas, and wild and domesticated animal excrements are all examples of non-point source pollutants.
+Non-point source pollutants are widely swept up by stormwater runoff across the surface.
+Oil on parking lots, septic tank overflows, sedimentation from construction sites, fertilizers from lawns and/or agricultural areas, and excrement of wild and domesticated animals are all examples of non-point source pollutants.

 Go online at: library.municode.com.

 Go to Section 50, 58 and 110-619(f) in the current Cobb County Code.

 Go to Community Development Agency located at 1150 Powder Springs St, Suite 400, Marietta, GA 30064 or call (770) 528-2130 or check online.

 NPDES stands for National Pollution Discharge Elimination System.
 Cobb County maintains a five-year permit to discharge stormwater into the municipal stormwater management system.
 To renew our permit each year, we must demonstrate that we are monitoring our streams; that we are complying with all applicable state and federal laws; and that we are employing sufficient Best Management Practices (BMPs) to protect and enhance water quality.

 Georgia has adopted the Eastern Rule of Common Law doctrine which establishes the general water quality rather than its quantity has been the governing consideration in fixing the rights of individual users of water.